 This business could partner with local food chains and suppliers as it would help them get their name out as well, so supplies could be cheaper or even free.
 Secondly, the willingness to pay by many families may be quite high, so the price point could be higher than most other subscription box services.

 16. New grad employment consulting service

-Graduating college or university can be very intimidating.
-Especially for those who’s programs didn’t prepare them to get a job when they left their studies.
+Graduating from college or university can be very intimidating.
+Especially for those whos programs didn’t prepare them to get a job when they left their studies.
 This is a nightmare reality that many new grads face, and many of them end up getting a job completely unrelated to their studies just to pay the bills.

 This is another college business idea that could be potentially funded by the university, as it gives the institution a good reputation of helping their students and their alumni landing job opportunities.
-To start this, you could put together resume and cover letter training packages, as well as mock interviews and other classes related to getting the job in the field they want.
+To start this, you could put together a resume and cover letter training packages, as well as mock interviews and other classes related to getting the job in the field they want.
 A single class-fee could be charged here.